בְּרֵאשִׁית

 And the Ruakh/wind/breath/spirit of God rushed upon Saul when he heard these words, and his anger was greatly kindled.”

-God sent a spirit into King Saul to provoke anger in him.
+God sent a spirit into King Saul to provoke anger in him, by entering him and making him feel anger.

 Bereshit/Genesis 8:1